epistech/shooto/README.md

 Will Not Fix
 ------------
-- Figure out how to multi-touch turn the ship so that it can aim in different directions
+- Figure out how to multi-touch turn the ship so that it can aim in different directions.
+- Experiment with different gun-types that work in different ways.